osmandapp/web/main/docs/user/plugins/osm-editing.md

 ### Generate OBF file

-If you have large database of GPX tracks (like Collection of Tracks from OSM with tag 'gpsies' https://osmand.net/uploads/gpsies-cycling.travel.obf), for example downloaded from OpenStreetMap or your own colllection, you can create an OBF file using OsmAndMapCreator (utilities.sh convert-gpx-to-obf <path_to_folder_with_gpx_files>).
+You can create an OBF file with [OsmAndMapCreator](../versions/map-creator/) if you have a large GPX track database.
+This is a collection of tracks from osmand.net with the 'gpsies' tag, a collection of downloaded tracks from OpenStreetMap or your own collection.

 ## OSM Notes

-The OSM Notes feature allows you to add notes to the map, in which you can describe mistakes or write about missing information in the OpenStreetMap data.
+The OSM Notes feature allows you to add notes to the map.
+In these notes you can describe mistakes or write about missing information in the OpenStreetMap data.
 You and other users can leave comments on your notes.
 You can help other users by checking their questions or issues, giving comments and then closing the resolved notes.
 Read more about the OpenStreetMap Notes [here](https://wiki.openstreetmap.org/wiki/Notes).